thecodingbeetle/kanak1109/README.md

 WEB DEVELOPER
 -------------

-I am a skilled developer with a strong background in Java Spring Boot and frontend technologies.
-My experience spans designing and implementing robust backend solutions using Spring Boot, a powerful framework for building production-ready applications.
+I am a skilled developer with a strong background in MERN STACK.
+My experience spans designing and implementing robust backend solutions using Nodejs, a powerful framework for building production-ready applications.
 I excel in creating scalable and maintainable code, integrating RESTful APIs, and optimizing application performance.
 In addition to my backend skills, I have a solid foundation in frontend development.
 I am proficient in HTML, CSS, and JavaScript, and I have experience with modern frontend frameworks and libraries such as React

 ### Skills